SQL Relay FAQ

 SQL Relay is powerful but it does have some limits.

 It is a tool in a chain - another tier in a multi-tiered application - designed to solve specific problems.
-It is not a database-enabled application development environment like Access or Delphi or modern equivalents.
-It's not a reporting gateway like Crystal Reports.
+It is not a database-enabled application development environment, like a modern equivalent of Access or Delphi.
+It's not a reporting gateway, like a modern equivalent of Crystal Reports.
 It is not a database itself.

 SQL Relay can provide a single-point of access for replicated databases but it does not provide replication.
 It cannot keep multiple databases in sync.